Q3. Let's Get Organized

 - What does your drive space look like when you open it?
 (Google Drive, OneDrive, Main Document folder...).
 Are there loads of homeless files, untitled files, redundant files, or repetitive files?
 Are there folders that organize your work?
 Take a screenshot of your drive space folder to insert.

-4. Continue on to the content block below to learn about some tools to help you Organize Tasks and Homework (select the + symbol to expand the block).
+4. Continue on to the next steps to learn about some tools to help you Organize Tasks and Homework to be a more Empowered Learner.

 Empowered learners can apply previous experience and knowledge to learn something new.